§ 3.2 STANDARDS, PROCEDURES, AND REQUIREMENTS FOR DEVELOPMENT APPLICATIONS.

 (1) Preliminary procedures.
 The preliminary procedures and requirements for submission and review of an application are established in § 3.1, Common Review Procedures.

-(3) Review and decision by Town Council.
-After the receipt of a recommendation from the Planning Board, public notification, and the scheduling of a public hearing, the Town Council shall conduct a public hearing on the application.
-At the public hearing, the Town Council shall consider the application, the relevant support materials, the recommendation of the Planning Board, and the testimony given at the public hearing.
-After the close of the public hearing, the Town Council shall, by simple majority of those present and eligible to vote, approve, approve with conditions, or deny the application based on the standards in division 3.2.14(D), Vested Rights Standards.
+(2) Review and decision by Town Council.
+After scheduling of a public hearing, the Town Council shall conduct a public hearing on the application.
+At the public hearing, the Town Council shall consider the application, the relevant support materials, and the testimony given at the public hearing.
+After the close of the public hearing, the Town Council shall, by simple majority of those present and eligible to vote, approve, approve with conditions, or deny the application based on the standards in division 3.2.14(D), Vested Rights Certificate Standards.
 In the event the application is approved, the Town Council shall establish the vesting period, which shall not exceed a maximum of five years from the date of approval of the establishment of vested rights.

-(D) Vested rights standards.
-The Town Council shall only grant vested rights in accordance with this division 3.2.14 after making the following findings of fact:
+(D) Vested rights certificate standards.
+The Town Council shall only grant a vested rights certificate in accordance with the following:

-(3) All required variances, if any, included as a condition of the approval of a site specific vesting plan have been obtained; and
+(3) All required variances, if any, have been obtained; and

 In approving the establishment of vested rights, the Town Council may extend the two-year vested rights period to a period of up to five years, where warranted in light of all relevant circumstances, including, but not limited to, the size and phasing of development, economic cycles, and market conditions.